terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/ArchitectureInDetail/MessageManagement.txt

 Types of messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| Messages should be classified into following 3 types depending on the message contents.
+| Message that display according to the result of the user's screen operation should be classified into following 3 types depending on the message contents.
 | When defining any message, it important to note its type.

 .. _message-level-table-label: